mapbox/cheap-ruler/README.md

 Returns the point at a specified distance along the line.
 20-25 times faster than `turf.along`.

+#### destination(p, dist, bearing)

+Returns a new point given distance and bearing from the starting point.
+6–7 times faster than `turf.destination`.

 #### bufferPoint(p, buffer)

 Given a point, returns a bounding box object (`[w, s, e, n]`) created from the given point buffered by a given distance.